-Inshore fishing is the most popular in Jacksonville Beach as well as river fishing and flats fishing.
+Inshore fishing is the most popular in Jacksonville Beach as well as nearshore fishing, offshore fishing, and flats fishing.

-The most commonly sought after species in Jacksonville Beach are: 1. black drum, 2. flounder, 3. redfish, 4. speckled trout / spotted seatrout, and 5. tarpon.
+The most commonly sought after species in Jacksonville Beach are: 1. redfish, 2. speckled trout / spotted seatrout, 3. king mackerel / kingfish, 4. flounder, and 5. cobia.

-The most common fishing techniques in Jacksonville Beach are light tackle fishing, fly fishing, and artificial lure fishing but live bait fishing is popular as well.
+The most common fishing techniques in Jacksonville Beach are live bait fishing, artificial lure fishing, and light tackle fishing but bottom fishing and heavy tackle fishing are popular as well.

 How much do Jacksonville Beach fishing charters cost?